Marçal Comajoan Cara

 As the leaves begin to fall and the warmth of summer ends, so too does my journey with Google Summer of Code (GSoC) this year.
 Since June, I've been actively contributing to the Machine Learning for Science (ML4SCI) open-source organization.
 My work has revolved around exploring how to adapt the vision transformer (ViT) so that it is executed on quantum computers, that is, on how to develop a quantum vision transformer (QViT).
 In particular, the focus has also been on applying the models to high-energy physics (HEP) data produced by the Large Hadron Collider (LHC) at CERN.

 In this comprehensive blog post, I start by explaining my experience on GSoC and, in particular, how it has been as a contributor to ML4SCI.
 Next, I dip into a brief introduction to quantum machine learning.
 Then, I dive into the specifics of my project, explaining the experiments I've carried out, illustrating the proposed model, and presenting the results obtained.
 Lastly, I also lay out some possible future directions and give some final thoughts and acknowledgements.
-All the code for the project is available in the ML4SCI QMLHEP repository.
+All the code for the project is available in the salcc/QuantumTransformers repository (as well as in in the ML4SCI/QMLHEP repository).

 Table of Contents